kubernetes/website/docs/tasks/federation/set-up-cluster-federation-kubefed.md

 [service](/docs/concepts/services-networking/service/) on the host cluster.
 By default, this service is exposed as a
 [load balanced service](/docs/user-guide/services/#type-loadbalancer).
-Most on-premises and bare-metal enviroments, and some cloud environments lack support for load balanced services. `kubefed init` allows exposing the federation API server as a [`NodePort` service](/docs/user-guide/services/#type-nodeport) on
+Most on-premises and bare-metal environments, and some cloud environments lack support for load balanced services. `kubefed init` allows exposing the federation API server as a [`NodePort` service](/docs/user-guide/services/#type-nodeport) on